ibragim-bad/machine-learning-design-primer/README.md

 2. Eval
     1. Offline - sanity check
     2. Online
-        1. Canary - two models old and new, slowly route traffic
+        + Canary - two models old and new, slowly route traffic
-        2. A/B - test
+        + A/B - test
-        3. Interleaved experiments - preds from 2 models are mixed
+        + Interleaved experiments - preds from 2 models are mixed
-        4. Shadow test - log prediction from new, then study
+        + Shadow test - log prediction from new, then study
 3. Internal test on coworkers.
 But it is a sanity check

 ## Data source

 1. Data source
-    1. User generated - user data
+    + User generated - user data
-    2. Sys generated - internal data
+    + Sys generated - internal data
-    3. 3party data, collect from all, mention GDPR
+    + 3party data, collect from all, mention GDPR
-2. Data formats
+1. Data formats
     1. Row or column-major
         1. Row - fast writes
         2. Column - fast column reads
     2. Txt/binary
-3. Data models
+2. Data models
     1. Relational
     2. Nosql - not only sql
-        1. Doc
+        1. Document
         2. Graph
     3. Structured/UnStructured
-4. Data storage engines and processing
+3. Data storage engines and processing
-5. ETL /ELT
+4. ETL /ELT

 ## Sampling

-Sampling - sampling from all possible real-world data to create training data
+**Sampling - sampling from all possible real-world data to create training data**
 1. Non-Probability Sampling - selective bias - OK for init
-    1. Convenience - what is available
+    + Convenience - what is available
-    2. Snowball - Example: collect friend of friends on social network.
+    + Snowball - Example: collect friend of friends on social network.
-    3. Judgement - expert decision.
+    + Judgement - expert decision.
-    4. Quota - Example: 30 from each age group
+    + Quota - Example: 30 from each age group
 2. Probability Sampling
-   1. Simple random sampling
+    + Simple random sampling
-   2. Stratified
+    + Stratified
-   3. Weighted
+    + Weighted
 3. Importance sampling (RL)
 4. Reservoir sampling - sampling from stream.
     1. K samples in res, N - len of current stream